bluerange-io/bluerange-setup/MIGRATION.md

 ## Prepare PostgreSQL

 1. Switch the database configuration in the Server configuration to the PostgreSQL.
-1. Start the Server once, to let it create the database schema
+1. Start the Server once with the additional environment variable `RELUTION_ARGUMENTS=--database-migration-only`, to let it create the database schema (it'll stop automatically afterwards)
-1. Stop the Server again before proceeding with the migration
+1. Make sure no Server runs before proceeding with the migration

 ## pgloader script